ironsheep/P2-Click-eInk/README.md

 ```
 - We still want to support all display orientations (only two are supported currently.)
-  - Landscape (connector to left) and portrait (connector at bottom)
+  - Landscape (connector to left) and Portrait (connector at bottom)
-- We want to test against the click supported displays [1.54", 2.00", 2.13" and 2.90"]
+- We want to test against all click supported displays [1.54", 2.00", 2.13" and 2.90"]
+  - We still haven't finished the 2.00" 4-color display
+- Want to add utility methods like:
+  - Calculate length of string in given font
+  - Calculate offset to center string of given font in region
+  - Invert/remap colors in bitmap (black to white, white to black, etc.)
 ```